NexPlayer/Android-SDK/advanced.md

 Zero for success, or a non-zero NexPlayer™ error code in the event of a failure.

-#### int fastPlayStop ( boolean bResume)
+#### int fastPlayStop (boolean bResume)

 This function turns off thefastPlayfeature in HLS content.

 Once the `fastPlay` feature has been activated by calling fastPlayStart, this method must be called in order to stop fastPlay.

-In order to reactivate thefastPlayfeature after calling fastPlayStop, simply call the fastPlayStart method again.
+In order to reactivate the fastPlay feature after calling fastPlayStop, simply call the fastPlayStart method again.
 If fastPlayStop is called when fastPlay is not activated, an error will be returned.

 **Parameters**